nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

 # Functions in Swift

--   "Functions", Closures, Anonymous functions, Functions acting as first class citizen.
+-   Functions, Closures, Anonymous functions, Functions as first class citizen, Define and call function.

-    Once we cover the above items, it will give a rock solid foundation (not pun intended) in understanding most of all what happens in both Swift and SwiftUI.
-Both of them utilise concepts from here heavily.
+    Covering the above items  will provide a rock solid foundation (not pun intended) in understanding most of all what happens in both Swift and SwiftUI.
+Both of them heavily utilise concepts from here.

-    -   Functions are very very pervasive in Swift.
-While functions are a crucial part of any programing environment, Swift leverages them to the next level.
+-   Functions are very pervasive in Swift.
+It's only within function body where the actual action (executable statements) happen.
+While functions are a crucial part of any programing environment, Swift leverages them to the max.
 Swift language makes extensive use of some advance concepts in functions.
-(When I say functions, I am talking about functions in programming langauges in general)

-        As the programming evolved over the last decaded a lot of advance concepts around functions were developed (such as functions being first class citizen, closures, lambda).
+    As the programming evolved over the last decades, a lot of advance concepts around functions were developed (such as functions being first class citizen, closures, lambda etc.).

-        Swift language makes extensive use of advance concepts in functions which help provide us with pretty powerful thought tooling when it comes to writing code.
+    Swift language makes extensive use of such advance concepts in functions, which helps provide us with pretty powerful "thought tooling" when it comes to designing solution and writing code.

 -   We will focus on understanding functions (starting with understanding them in general (agnostic to any programming language))

----

 -   Functions in Swift: